Whitley Furniture Galleries: Closure

 At its closure, the furniture galleries spanned across the whole W. Vance St. city block consisting of eight buildings (Note: The eight building addresses being 101, 113, 117, 121, 125, 135, and 149 W. Vance St. respectively, going down the block) in downtown Zebulon.
 The buildings covered an area of 65463 sqft or 1.58 acres, and were put up for sale at a price of $5,299,000.
 Tom Liddell, Senior VP of Planned Furniture Promotions, with whom the business partnered to sell the buildings, commented the building's proximity to Raleigh presented "tremendous re-development opportunity" alongside the galleries' "historical significance".
+Around three years later in July 2025, the main building of the complex was sold to Goldsboro-based furniture retailer Jernigan Furniture, who opened their third location here on September 12, 2025.
+After the purchase, fourth generation owner Andrew Jernigan remarked on Whitley Furniture Galleries, stating "They were the Emerald City on the hill and turned out product with the best reputation. [...]
+They were our closest competitors and our best friends".

 Product and services

 While the business was still the Zebulon Supply Company, their product varied broadly with no specialization.
 Crops, livestock, groceries, farm machinery, hardware, and furniture were all sold, with some of their bigger products like groceries and furniture having their own departments within the store.
 After specializing in furniture retailing, however, their inventory reflected the change, with home decor products including dining room and bedroom suites, seating, lamps, mirrors, beds, chests, desks, china cabinets, sideboards, wall systems, and entertainment units all being sold.
 Product was often sourced from smaller, local companies, but some larger brands including Barcalounger, Bassett Furniture, and La-Z-Boy were also sold.

 Some services the business offered included complete interior design and delivery within 100 miles of Zebulon, allowing their product to reach the wider Eastern Carolina market.